Set the current directory to be the dirname of the current file. HERE=`dirname "$0"` # If not absolute path to file, then get as absolute. if [ `echo "${HERE}" | /usr/bin/cut -b 1 -` != "/" ] ; then HERE=`dirname $(pwd)/"${0}"` fi

-Whenever I like to write a bash script (by bash, I mean Bourne Shell), I like to ensure that whatever script I’m writing is as portable as possible.
+Whenever I like to write a bash script, I like to ensure that whatever script I’m writing is as portable as possible.
 One thing that I find quite useful is basing all my paths on the currently executing file’s directory.

 However, there’s no single command to get the currently executing script’s directory.